Estonian University Hospital enables cardiac heart disease rehabilitation remotely with Buddy Healthcare

 How does a patient join the remote rehabilitation program?

 Suppose a patient decides to join a remote rehabilitation program.
-In that case, the patient receives the required equipment, such as a Polar heart rate meter and a smartphone with Buddy Healthcare's mobile application, which allows the patient to participate in the program mostly remotely.
+In that case, the patient receives the required equipment, such as a Polar heart rate meter and a smartphone with Buddy Healthcare's mobile application, allowing the patient to participate in the program remotely.
 The care team can monitor the patients' activities remotely from their dashboard.

-The patient receives timed, automated education meanwhile care team monitors progress from their interface
+The patient receives timed, automated education while care team monitors progress from their interface.

 Patients participating in a remote rehabilitation program have 24/7 access to all care-related materials and rehabilitation videos in the app.
 The educational materials included in the mobile app inform the patients about their health condition, and its risk factors like smoking and being overweight, and provide insights about topics like mental health, nutrition, physical activity, how to stay on track and the rehabilitation training program.
 Patients can easily complete the required forms and questionnaires from home or on the go through the app.
-The app guides and reminds patients about upcoming tasks automatically, and the patient is always aware of what are the next steps in the rehabilitation care pathway or which tasks need to be completed.
+The app automatically guides and reminds patients about upcoming tasks.
+The patient is always aware of the next steps in the rehabilitation care pathway or which tasks need to be completed.
 Patients and care teams can use secure two-way messaging through the platform if there are any questions.

-Through Buddy Healthcare’s platform and clinical dashboard, the care team can monitor the patients' rehabilitation progress remotely.
-According to the nurse case manager of the outpatient rehabilitation department, Svetlana Berjozova, the patient who uses the app is regularly monitored throughout the nearly three-month rehabilitation program.
-If necessary, the patient is contacted and information is shared or passed on to other rehabilitation team members.
+The care team can remotely monitor the patients' rehabilitation progress through Buddy Healthcare’s platform and care pathway management dashboard.
+According to Svetlana Berjozova, the nurse case manager of the outpatient rehabilitation department, the patient who uses the app is regularly monitored throughout the nearly three-month rehabilitation program.
+If necessary, the patient is contacted, and information is shared or passed on to other rehabilitation team members.

 Feedback from the patients and the need for patient reminders